-• The Issuer has committed to report on the Use of Proceeds annually, until Bond maturity.
-The report will be publicly available until bond maturity.
-The report is externally verified, this verification will also be made publicly available.

-- The reporting will cover relevant information related to the allocation of Bond proceeds and to the expected sustainable benefits of the projects.
-The Issuer has also committed to report on material developments/issues/controversies related to the projects. - The reporting methodology and assumptions used to report on environmental benefits of the Eligible Projects will be publicly disclosed. - An external auditor will verify the tracking and allocation of funds to Eligible Projects until full allocation and in case of material changes.
-An external auditor will verify the indicators used to report on environmental benefits of the Eligible Projects until bond maturity.
+- The Issuer has committed to report on the Use of Proceeds on an annual basis, until full allocation and on a timely basis in case of material developments for the allocation reporting, and until Bond maturity for the impact reporting.
+The report will be publicly available on the Issuer's website. - The Issuer has committed to include in the reports relevant information related to the allocation of Bond proceeds and the expected sustainable benefits of the Eligible Projects.
+The Issuer has also committed to report on material developments and controversies related to the Eligible Projects. - The reporting methodology and assumptions used to report on environmental benefits of the Eligible Category will be publicly disclosed. - An external auditor will verify the tracking and allocation of funds to Eligible Projects until full allocation and in case of material changes.
+An external auditor will verify the reporting on the environmental benefits of Eligible Projects until bond maturity.